Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 The idea that love has to be earned

 It feels wrong to rest.
 It is uncomfortable to receive.
-Because you secretly feel that love is conditional and that you must continue to earn it in order to maintain it, you offer, correct, and prove your worth.
+Because you secretly feel that love is conditional and that you must continue to earn it to maintain it, you offer, correct, and prove your worth.

 Try accepting without immediately responding to recover.
 Let compassion land guilt-free.
 Challenge the belief that value is equal to usefulness.
 When you let yourself be appreciated for who you are rather than what you do, love becomes secure.